SangonomiyaKoko/Kokomibot_docs/docs/en/commands_list.md

 ### **❗ Spaces are used to separate instructions.
 Do not add Spaces between individual parameters (such as ShipName)**

+> This document is translated from Chinese using ChatGPT.
+If there are problems with improper translation, you are welcome to point out private chat authors

 | Commands                                                 | Example                                                                            | Description                                                                                                                                                                    |
 | -------------------------------------------------------- | ---------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |